 JD Stillwater's full-time mission is to share the awe and wonder of natural reality, and to lift up insights from a science-informed worldview that promise to enrich our lives and repair the world.
-JD is a past President of the Unitarian Church of Harrisburg, an active part of the music ministry and a frequent speaker there and at many other UU congregations, both remote and in person.
+JD is a past President of the Unitarian Church of Harrisburg, an active part of the worship team and music ministry, and a frequent speaker there and at many other UU congregations, both remote and in person.

-Third Note: “Multimedia” means the talk includes extensive (and intensive) use of images and video.
+Last Note (I promise): “Multimedia” means the talk includes extensive use of images and video.

 - Defiant Love: Rejecting Our Inheritance - Multimedia, 20 min.
 What are we, crazy?!
 Some aspects of our inherited cultural system are clearly harmful to our planet, our descendants, and our own humanity.
 How did this happen?
 In the context of our damaged and dysfunctional culture, acting with honor for our ancestors, respect for ourselves, and love for future generations often looks like rudeness or radical defiance.
 Sometimes, Love requires us to defy our own heritage.

-- Active Love and Anthropocene Angst -MultiMedia, 20 min.
+- Active Love and Anthropocene Angst - Multimedia, 20 min.
 That humans are having major impacts on the planet is now quite clear, and some of those impacts may be evident millions of years from now.
 Are we a cancer on the biosphere, a plague?
 Would it be better if we had remained blissfully in the stone age?
 Our angst about such matters may be no more helpful to building sustainable systems than is white guilt in forging racial justice.
 JD somehow relates all of this to romantic relationships, parenting teenagers, and Joni Mitchell.
 Guilt about environmental destruction won't help build a sustainable society, but active love might, the kind of love we have for our teenagers when they're especially annoying.

 - This is Not My Beautiful House – Spoken, 20 min.
 One of our culture’s foundational myths is about ownership, security, and permanence.
 JD offers a bit of science, some personal experiences, and a Talking Heads song as puzzle pieces toward a new, more vulnerable humility.

-- Building A New Way: DIY (perfect for Father's Day, but not limited to it) - a few slides, 20 min.
+- Building A New Way: DIY - (perfect for Father's Day, but not limited to it) - a few slides; Spoken, 20 min.
 JD describes lessons learned from his do-it-yourselfer father and grandfathers, and how those lessons might be applied to building a new way for our increasingly precarious global society.
 What kind of world do we want for our grandchildren, and for their grandchildren?
 Are we behaving accordingly?
 Building is not easy or comfortable—are we willing to do what it takes?

-- Combustion Addition: 12 Steps to Climate Recovery - MultiMedia, 20 min.
+- Combustion Addition: 12 Steps to Climate Recovery - Multimedia, 20 min.
 Our dependence on fossil fuels looks an awful lot like addiction.
 Could the 12 steps of AA offer any helpful guidance as we seek a way out?
 If climate change is a moral/spiritual crisis, maybe a 12-step-style "spiritual awakening" can help.

 - Complementarity: Quantum Physics and the End of Dogma.
 Spoken, 20 min.
 Do you despise the question “What do you believe?”
 JD finally gets real about his own personal beliefs, and discovers a scientific approach towards a New Agnosticism, one that fully embraces the mysteries and ambiguities inherent in natural reality.
-Along the way we meet a cryptic cat, a famous psychic, a woman with a problem, and a religious organization for atheists.
+Along the way we meet a cryptic cat, a famous psychic, a woman with a problem, and a growing religious organization for atheists.
 The exclamation “Poppycock!” also makes a cameo appearance.

 - Defining Enough - Spoken, 20 min.
 Failure to define "enough" means never being satisfied.
 It makes us vulnerable to slick advertising, and fills our lives with tedium and chaos.
 It deflects our focus from sources of true happiness, like play, family relationships, community.
 Ultimately, it also leads to the desecration of Earth's living systems.
 Defining "enough" is a spiritual practice.

-- Fiddling While Rome Burns.
-Spoken, 20 min.
+- Fiddling While Rome Burns - Spoken, 20 min.
 When the entire planet is engulfed in flames (climate change, nuclear arms, fascism, extinction, mass migration), isn’t full-time activism the only reasonable activity?
 Isn’t everything else a kind of indulgence?
 What if activism just isn’t your thing?
 What if your talents and passions lie in something like fiddling?
 JD shares his own wrestlings with this quandary, and where they have led him.

-Mystery: Koans of Science.
-MultiMedia, 20 min.
+- Mystery: Koans of Science - Multimedia, 20 min.
 Today's culture war pushes us to perceive spirituality and science as enemies, and holds up a false dichotomy between reason and mystery.
 The universe, as science reveals it, speaks only of transcendent unity, and holds up Mystery as both muse and ground of reason.

-One Song: the Science of Unity.
-Multimedia, 20 min.
+- One Song: the Science of Unity - Multimedia, 20 min.
 For millennia mystics and prophets have told us that “All is one” and yet we feel ourselves surrounded by separation, antagonism, and isolation!
 There are plenty of reasons to conclude instead that “All is horribly splintered.”
 Were all the mystics naive, or just wrong?
 Recent advances from mainstream science reveal an underlying integrity, connectedness, and wholism in everything from human bodies to ecosystems to the very fabric of space-time.
 Even the noble humble dung beetle, star of our service today.
 In short, science agrees: “All is one."

-- Seven Candles: Science for a Deeper Spirituality - MultiMedia Workshop, 2.5 hours.
+- Seven Candles: Science for a Deeper Spirituality - Multimedia Workshop, 2.5 hours.

 Seven Candles is just science, described in a way that deliberately uncovers, emphasizes, and embraces the spiritual implications of scientific revelations.

 Seven Candles: Repairing Ourselves & the World - Multimedia Workshop, 2.5 hours.

 This interactive experience applies Seven Candles insights to what the world needs in this time of crumbling systems.
 We watch in dismay as ecosystems, political systems, economic expectations, civil society and the climate fall apart all around us.
 How can we each contribute to a world better aligned with how reality actually works?
 How can our behavior be more life-affirming, more sustainable, more satisfying?

-This flagship workshop applies science concepts from the original Seven Candles presentation to a world in crisis, asking and answering the question “What does the world need now?”
+This workshop applies science concepts from the original Seven Candles presentation to a world in crisis, asking and answering the question “What does the world need now?”

 - The Great Turning: Stories and Music to Inspire Cultural Shift – Multimedia + Live Music Performance, 2 hours.

 Science educator JD Stillwater teams up with award-winning songwriter Darryl Purpose for an evening of live music, science, revolutionary love, and inspiration to re-imagine and repair our world.
 Bring your joy, your exhaustion, your love for this world, your laughter, your hope, your dismay, your voice, and your friends.
-(Requires minimum $2000 fee and at least four weeks advance notice.)